We compare QQQ vs VOO:

 - Top 10 Holdings: 55.70%

-Invesco QQQ Trust (QQQ) provides investors with exposure to a similar portfolio to the Nasdaq 100 index.
+Invesco QQQ Trust (QQQ) exposes investors to a similar portfolio to the Nasdaq 100 index.

 QQQ was created in 1999 and currently has an expense ratio of 0.2%, which isn’t high but compared to VOO, it is 6 times the cost.